-Name: Watch for signs of ANAPHYLAXIS (life-threatening allergic reaction) DOB: Anaphylaxis may occur without skin symptoms: ALWAYS consider anaphylaxis in someone with known food allergy who has SUDDEN BREATHING DIFFICULTY Photo A AIRWAY • Persistent cough • Hoarse voice • Difficult or • Hoarse voice • Difficulty swallowing • Swollen tongue • Difficulty or • Persistent dizziness • Pale or floppy • Suddenly sleepy • Collapse/unconscious IF ANY ONE (OR MORE) OF THESE SIGNS ABOVE ARE PRESENT: 1 Lie child flat with legs raised (if breathing is difficult, allow child to sit) A Stild/made rate reaction: .~ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ · Swollen lips, face 2 Immediately dial 999 for ambulance and say ANAPHYLAXIS ("ANA-FIL-AX-IS") Itchy/tingling me Hives or itchy sk outh 3 In a school with 'spare' back-up adrenaline autoinjectors, ADMINISTER the SPARE AUTOINJECTOR if available Abdominal pain Sudden change i 4 Commence CPR if there are no signs of life Stay with child until ambulance arrives, do NOT stand child up Action to take: Stay with the child, call for help 6 Phone parent/emergency contact if necessary nd, can for nesp STORE THE SECOND STORE S Locate adrenaline autoinjector(s) Give antihistamine: IF IN DOUBT, GIVE ADRENALINE · Give antinistani (If vomited.
-You can dial 999 from any phone, even if there is no credit left on a mobile.
-Medical observation in hospital is recommended after anaphylaxis: For more information about managing anaphylaxis in schools and 'spare' can repeat dose) hack-up adrenaline autoinjectors, visit sparepensinschools uk • Phone parent/en nergency contact Emergency cor ntact details: Additional instructions: If wheezy: DIAL 999 and GIVE ADRENALINE using a "back-up" adrenaline autoinjector if available, then use asthma reliever (blue puffer) via spacer 1) Name The state of O 2) Name: • 9 This BSACI Action Plan for Allergic Reactions is for children and young people with mild food Parental consent: here administer the medicines listed back-up adrenaline autoinjector with Department of Health Guida on this plan, including a spare (AAI) if available, in accordance allergies, who need to avoid certain allergens.
+Name: Watch for signs of ANAPHYLAXIS (life-threatening allergic reaction) DOB: Anaphylaxis may occur without skin symptoms: ALWAYS consider anaphylaxis in someone with known food allergy who has SUDDEN BREATHING DIFFICULTY Photo A AIRWAY • Persistent cough • Hoarse voice • Difficulty swallowing • Swollen tongue • Bereathing • Difficult or noisy breathing • Pale or floppy • Suddenly sleepy • Collapse/unconscious IF ANY ONE (OR MORE) OF THESE SIGNS ABOVE ARE PRESENT: 1 Lie child flat with legs raised (if breathing is difficult, allow child to sit) Swollen lips, face Itchy/tingling me Hives or itchy sk Abdominal pain Sudden change i Action to to Stay with the ch if necessary Locate adrenalir Give antihistam Phone parent/er Emergency con outh in rash or vomiting in behaviour ake: ild, call for help the autoinjector(s) tine: (If vomited, can repeat dose) mergency contact ntact details: 2 Immediately dial 999 for ambulance and say ANAPHYLAXIS ("ANA-FIL-AX-IS") 3 In a school with 'spare' back-up adrenaline autoinjectors, ADMINISTER the SPARE AUTOINJECTOR if available 4 Commence CPR if there are no signs of life 5 Stay with child until ambulance arrives, do NOT stand child up 6 Phone parent/emergency contact IF IN DOUBT, GIVE ADRENALINE You can dial 999 from any phone, even if there is no credit left on a mobile.
+Medical observation in hospital is recommended after anaphyliasis.
+For more information about managing anaphyliaxis in schools and "spare" hack-up adrenaline autoinjectors, visit sparepensinschools ask Additional instructions: If wheezy: DIAL 999 and GIVE ADRENALINE using a "back-up" adrenaline autoinjector if available, then use asfilms reliever (blue puffer) via spacer sack-up adrenaline autoinjector with Department of Health Guida on this plan, including a 'spare' (AAI) if available, in accordance ance on the use of AAIs in schools This BSACI Action Plan for Allergic Reactions is for children and young people with mild food allergies, who need to avoid certain allergens.
 For children at risk of anaphylaxis and who have been prescribed an adrenaline autoinjector device, there are BSACI Action Plans which include instructions for adrenaline autoinjectors.
-These can be downloaded at bsaci.org Signed: For further information, consult NICE Clinical Guidance OG116 Food allergy in children and young people at guidance.nice.org.uk/CG116 Print name: that the many posters represent accordant to accordant to accordant a space accordance accordance to the worst or as accordance that there is a space accordance to the space of the space Safe: staff in an emergency.
-This plan has been prepared by: or more information al Sign & print name: anaphylaxis in schools : back-up adrenaline auto Hospital/Clinic: sparepensinschools.uk out the same of th Date: © The British Society for Allergy & China I bermandan i Città
+These can be downloaded at bsaci.org For further information, consult NICE Clinical Guidance CG116 Food allergy in children and young people at guidance.nice.org.uk/CG116 Print name: This is a medical document that can only be completed by the child's healthcore professional.
+It must not be altered without their permission.
+This document provides medical authorisation for achords to administer a 'spee' adversaline authorisector in the event of the above-named child having anaphylacio (as permitted by the fluram Medicines (Amendment) Negalations 2007).
+The healthcare professional named below conforms that there are no medical contan-indications to the above-named child being administered as adversaline authorisector by school staff in as memography.
+This plan has been proposed by: For more information at anaphylaxis in schools back-up adrenaline auto sparepensinschools.uk oout managing and "spare" Sign & print name: Hospital/Clinic: Date: The British Society for Allery & China I bermandan i COTA